Blair1233/Class24/1-Lesson-Plans/07-Windows-Administration-and-Hardening/1/Activities/16_Scheduling_Tasks/Solved/readme.md

     - Enter a **Name** for the task.

+    - Under the Action tab, select `new` then select `Start a program` and click `Browse`
+    - Select the System32 Folder on the left and type `CMD` in the File Name section
+    - Select CMD.exe from the list

 4. Navigate to the scheduling section.

    - In the Create Task GUI window, navigate to the **Triggers** tab, and click **New...**.